ross-newman/vivoe-lite/README.md

 ```
 Internally [libnema](https://github.com/ross-newman/nmealib) is used aquire [NMEA](https://en.wikipedia.org/wiki/NMEA_0183) messages from the GPS source.
 Once aquired conversion from decimal long/lat to degrees minutes seconds is required for the internal representation.
 Conversions to many other formats are possible using [libGeographic](https://geographiclib.sourceforge.io), currently the only conversion implemented is [MGRS](https://en.wikipedia.org/wiki/Military_Grid_Reference_System).

+# Offline Maps
+If a valid GPS source is present then an offline map will be available rendered by [libosmscout](https://wiki.openstreetmap.org/wiki/Libosmscout).
+This feature is currently being developed.
+Maps come from OpenStreetMap and require processing prior to use.
+An updated collection of maps can be downloaded from [Geofabrik](https://download.geofabrik.de/)

+You can render maps using [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) and I have [juypter notebook](https://gist.github.com/ross-newman/8634f69e98ac2aded46552e7b0768dbb) is a shared gist for doing this and depositing the results on to a Google Drive account.

 # Config
 See configuration setup in [CONFIG.md](docs/CONFIG.md)